kempsey

 The peaceful village of Stuarts Point is situated on the arm of the Macleay River and is only a short walk from the long white sandy beaches that are interrupted by the rocky outcrops of Grassy Head and Middle Head.

 Swimming, surfing, excellent beach and river fishing are favourite pastimes.
-The river is popular with fishermen for Blackfish, Blue Swimmer and Mud Crabs.
-The holiday park is situated on the banks of the river where you can drag your fishing boat onto the sand or watch the family enjoy water sports at your front door.
+The river is popular with fishers for Blackfish, Blue Swimmer and Mud Crabs.
+The Holiday Park is situated on the banks of the river where you can drag your fishing boat onto the sand or watch the family enjoy water sports at your front door.

 Stuarts Point has shops, restaurants, a tavern, tennis courts and the Bowling Club has two bowling greens.
-Accommodation includes holiday lettings and a holiday park.
+Stay the night at the holiday park on the Macleay Valley Arm, tie up the fishing boat out the front of the cabin or camp site.

 Bellbrook & Willawarrin

 The villages of Bellbrook and Willawarrin are located in the Macleay Hinterland with breathtaking scenery that takes in the river, forest, mountain and grazing country.
+Take advantage of these diverse landscapes to 4WD or explore remote National Parks with hike in overnight trails.
 Bellbrook was named in 1882 by Caroline McMaugh after the local bellbirds and the adjacent river.
 It is a significant example of a turn-of-the-century hamlet and is heritage listed.
-Accommodation includes cabins, farmhouses, and a campground and health retreat.
+Accommodation includes cabins, rural homestead, campground and health retreat.

 Call into the country style pubs or cafes, enjoy scenic drives to Slim Dusty’s childhood home and to numerous lookouts with views of the surrounding mountain ranges and Macleay River.